PUT MORE THAN 80 YEARS OF EXPERIENCE ON YOUR SIDE

-In addition to child custody, one of the most contentious issues in divorce proceedings is the matter of child support (kindesunterhalt).
+In addition to child custody, one of the most contentious issues in divorce and family law proceedings is the matter of child support.
 In New York, child support requires that non-custodial parents assume financial responsibility for their children.
 However, the courts have discretion when it comes to deciding how much child support is appropriate.

 Even with parents who have a 50/50 custodial arrangement, the courts may require one parent to pay child support to the other.
 The state has specific guidelines which they use to determine how much child support you or the other parent of your child will be required to pay.